Chicken Puttanesca Recipe

 What does puttanesca taste like?

 Puttanesca is an authentic Italian dish commonly known as pasta puttanesca.
-The puttanesca sauce has a bold, sweet, savory, and occasionally spicy taste and packs in all the flavors into the dish.
+The puttanesca sauce has a bold, sweet, savory, and occasionally spicy taste and packs all the flavors into the dish.

 Can I use sardines instead of anchovies?